This post may contain affiliate links. Purchasing through them helps support this website. This post may also contain items gifted for consideration.

 There were a lot of elements of my particular photo session that I think contributed to making it such a wonderful experience.

-Picking a Photographer You Are Comfortable With: Just in case you forgot, you’ll be stripping down to your underwear or less than your underwear.
+Picking a Photographer You Are Comfortable With: Just in case you forgot, you'll be stripping down to your underwear or less than your underwear.
 Being comfortable with your photographer is SUPER important.
-I took these pictures with Kate (she’s an amazing photographer we’ve shot with for years who is based in LA and Southern California) who we’ve shot with for YEARS.
-The goal?
+I took these pictures with Kate (she's an amazing photographer we've shot with for years who is based in LA and Southern California) who we've shot with for YEARS….while she isn't specifically a boudoir photographer, she does have experience doing a boudoir shoot and was able to suggest styles that I liked.
+The overall goal?
 Someone you feel comfortable taking your clothes off in front of.
 But beyond that?
-Someone who will empower and encourage you, all while capturing the mood and feel that you want in your images.
-If your photographer is someone you don’t know extremely well, I highly suggest chatting about details first either via email or on the phone (whichever they prefer).
+Someone who will empower and encourage you, all while capturing the mood and feel that you want in your boudoir images.
+If your photographer is someone you don't know extremely well, I highly suggest chatting about details first either via email or on the phone (whichever they prefer).
 Discuss any concerns you have, particular focuses or occasions, a vibe you are going for…..this will go a LONG way.
 And be sure to ask for advice from their professional perspective when planning a boudoir photo shoot!
 Part of the benefit of working with an amazing photographer?
 THEY KNOW WHAT THEY ARE DOING.
-They can suggest colors that work best, things that may help you feel comfortable, what’s worked in the past, etc.
+They can suggest colors that work best, things that may help you feel comfortable, what's worked in the past, etc.

 Do a Little Research: Worried about posing?
 PINTEREST is your friend here (it may even be how you landed on this blog post).
 Start a pinterest board, and pin images of boudoir photos you love.
 Bonus for finding body types like yours if that inspires you.

 Picking a Great Location: Sometimes photographers set up a full day of boudoir photography sessions at one location.
 In that case, your location is already determined.
 If not?
 This is another ask your photographer.
-If you’ll be shooting at your home, I’d discuss the best time of day with your photographer.
+If you'll be shooting at your home, I'd discuss the best time of day with your photographer.
 Lighting is going to make a huge difference, and they can probably advise you.
-Some people rent hotel rooms and some use photo studios (I shot these at an amazing natural light photography studio here in San Diego).
+Some people rent a hotel room and some use photo studios, both are great options (I shot these at an amazing natural light photography studio here in San Diego).
 If you are shooting in home, be sure that you have a way to diffuse the natural light (a sheer curtain like this will do the trick).

 Boudoir Session: What to Wear and Bring